A-D-DBS-application/web-application-2025-group-23/README.md

+## Delivered Documents Case

 #Link to Kanban Board:
 - https://flyer-tray-35034484.figma.site

 # Link to Application Structure:
 - https://punch-guide-99957516.figma.site

+# Database Design
+- The Entity-Relationship Diagram (ERD) represents the conceptual data model of the application and is provided in `erd.md`.
+- The physical database schema is implemented in PostgreSQL and defined using Data Definition Language (DDL).
+The complete DDL used in Supabase can be found in `schema.sql`.

 # Link to Final User Stories:
 - https://github.com/A-D-DBS-application/web-application-2025-group-23/blob/e2584391a1ed51dff4c00ca68ce5ef0112319973/barter.com%20-%20group%2023%20-%20final%20UserStories.pdf